giant-pandada/DMI-DUN/README.md

 # MsDUF
-Test model and training model will be uploaded immediately.
+Test model and Train model will be uploaded immediately.